Department of Health

 Overview

-A Clinical Advisory Group including representatives from Safer Care Victoria, the Department of Health, HealthShare Victoria and health services is meeting regularly to monitor the situation, provide advice, and consider further measures to be implemented.
+A Clinical Advisory Group including representatives from Safer Care Victoria, the Department of Health, HealthShare Victoria and health services is meeting as needed to monitor the situation, provide advice, and actions.

 A National Response Group has also been convened to coordinate a consistent response across the jurisdictions and sectors.